astennent/citrus/README.md

-Citrus
+Graphite
 ====

-Citrus Data Visualization
+Graphite Data Visualization

 Summary
 --------

-Citrus is a program written in the Unity3D game engine which can be used to represent data visually.
+Graphite is a program written in the Unity3D game engine which can be used to represent data visually.
 Once imported into the program, this data can be navigated in 3D.

 Departure from Iris
 -----------

-Citrus is an overhaul of the prototype iris.
+Graphite is an overhaul of the prototype iris.

 Notable departures from the original program include: